 During fiscal 2017, Corby launched several innovative variants of the J.P.
 Wiser's family: J.P.
-Wiser's Apple, our newest flavour extension, J.P.
+Wiser's Apple, J.P.
 Wiser's Union 52 and J.P.
 Wiser's Dissertation, super-premium limited editions, and J.P.
 Wiser's One Fifty, in honour of Canada's 150th birthday.
-In August 2017, Corby began shipping J.P.
-Wiser's 15YO and J.P.
-Wiser's 35YO.
+In fiscal 2018, Corby began shipping J.P.
+Wiser's 15-Year-Old and a limited release of J.P.
+Wiser's 35-Year-Old.
 These super-premium offerings continue to communicate to our consumers J.P.
 Wiser's unique heritage and quality credentials.
 This message is reinforced with a new high-profile television campaign using the "Hold it High" commercial, which features Corby and HWSL employees and proudly celebrates the care and pride of work our people have in creating our whisky.